SeanMeyer/hots-scraper/README.md

 Get hots information and add to database.

 Work in progress, does not currently work.
+Test.